-On October 19, 2018, through a subsidiary of our Chinese joint-venture ("the TC Subsidiary"), the Company entered into a 50 million yuan revolving loan agreement with China Construction Bank Corporation ("the China DC Revolving Loan Agreement").
+On October 19, 2018, through a subsidiary of the Company's Chinese joint venture (the "TC Subsidiary"), the Company entered into a 50 million yuan revolving loan agreement with China Construction Bank Corporation (the "China DC Revolving Loan Agreement").
 The proceeds from the China DC Revolving Loan Agreement will be used to finance the construction and operation of the Company's distribution center in China.
 Interest will be paid quarterly.
 The interest rate will be based upon the prime rate from the People's Bank of China less a discount.
 As specified in the China DC Revolving Loan Agreement, the entire principal balance of the loan will be repaid when the China DC Revolving Loan Agreement matures on October 18, 2019.
 The TC Subsidiary has the option to extend the China DC Revolving Agreement, conditioned upon the satisfaction of certain terms.
 The China DC Revolving Loan Agreement contains customary affirmative and negative covenants for secured credit facilities of this type, including covenants that will limit the ability of the TC Subsidiary, to among other things, allow external investment to be added, pledge assets, issue debt with priority over the China DC Revolving Loan Agreement, and adjust the capital stock structure of the TC Subsidiary.
-The obligations of the TC Subsidiary under the China DC Revolving Loan Agreement are jointly and severally guaranteed by our Chinese joint-venture.
-There was no amount outstanding as of March 31, 2019.
+The obligations of the TC Subsidiary under the China DC Revolving Loan Agreement are jointly and severally guaranteed by the Company's Chinese joint venture.
+There was no amount outstanding as of June 30, 2019.

-On September 29, 2018, through a subsidiary of the Company's Chinese joint-venture ("the Subsidiary"), the Company entered into a 700 million yuan loan agreement with China Construction Bank Corporation ("the China DC Loan Agreement").
-The proceeds from the China DC Loan Agreement will be used to finance the construction of the Company's distribution center in China.
-Interest will be paid quarterly.
-The interest rate was 4.28% at March 31, 2019 which will float and be calculated at a reference rate provided by the People's Bank of China.
+On September 29, 2018, through the TC Subsidiary, the Company entered into a 700 million yuan loan agreement with China Construction Bank Corporation ("the China DC Loan Agreement").
+The proceeds from the China DC Loan Agreement is being used to finance the construction of the Company's distribution center in China.
+Interest is paid quarterly.
+The interest rate was 4.28% at June 30, 2019, which floats and is calculated at a reference rate provided by the People's Bank of China.
 The interest rate may increase or decrease over the life of the loan, and will be evaluated every 12 months.
 The principal of the loan will be repaid in semi-annual installments, beginning in 2021, of variable amounts as specified in the China DC Loan Agreement.
-The China DC Loan Agreement contains customary affirmative and negative covenants for secured credit facilities of this type, including covenants that limit the ability of the Subsidiary to, among other things, allow external investment to be added, pledge assets, issue debt with priority over the China DC Loan Agreement, and adjust the capital stock structure of the Subsidiary.
+The China DC Loan Agreement contains customary affirmative and negative covenants for secured credit facilities of this type, including covenants that limit the ability of the Subsidiary to, among other things, allow external investment to be added, pledge assets, issue debt with priority over the China DC Loan Agreement, and adjust the capital stock structure of the TC Subsidiary.
 The China DC Loan Agreement matures on September 28, 2023.
-The obligations of the Subsidiary under the China DC Loan Agreement are jointly and severally guaranteed by the Company's Chinese joint-venture.
-As of March 31, 2019 there was \$22.5 million outstanding under this credit facility, which is classified as long-term borrowings in the Company's condensed consolidated balance sheets.
+The obligations of the TC Subsidiary under the China DC Loan Agreement are jointly and severally guaranteed by the Company's Chinese joint venture.
+As of June 30, 2019, there was \$33.8 million outstanding under this credit facility, which is classified as long-term borrowings in the Company's condensed consolidated balance sheets.